achieven/jobber/docs/getting-started/quick-start.md

                     - Spawning a new child process or worker thread, is conceptually somewhat similar in a way to ollama (especially child process), therefore a no-go as well due to the limited CPU cores we have

                 - After receiving response from openAI:
-                    - First upsert it to couchbase, as couchbase is the single source of truth
+                    - First upsert it to couchbase, as couchbase is the single source of truth.
                         - This is crucial that Redis await the couchbase insertion, as otherwise Redis would have identified a cache-hit which is not in couchbase, therefore preventing eventual consistency for couchbase queried DB.

                     - Redis upserts this as key-value